Stately homes · North West England

 History

-Over the years the house has been considerably altered, with new windows and structural modifications.
-The original oak, nail-studded back door is now inside the house, and a five-light window on the return of the staircase bay has been built up and can only be seen from within.
-The house has previously been used as a toolhouse, a blacksmith's shop and a farmhouse.
-By the 20th century the interior had been stripped of its original oak fittings; a handsome staircase at the east end of the house was removed by Lord Egerton to Tatton Hall.
-In 1917 some of the lands of the Hough End estate lying to the north-east of the hall, and north of the Midland Railway line, were taken over by the War…
+The house has served various functions in its earlier history, including as a toolhouse, a blacksmith's shop and a farmhouse.
+Over time it underwent significant alteration, with new windows and structural changes.
+The original oak, nail‑studded back door now stands inside the building, and a five‑light window on the return of the staircase bay was later blocked and is visible only from within.
+By the early 20th century the interior had lost its original oak fittings, and a staircase at the east end was removed by Lord Egerton to Tatton Hall.
+In 1917, land from the Hough End estate to the north-east of the hall and north of the Midland Railway line was taken over by the War Department for…

 Description